webtechnick/CakePHP-Seo-Plugin/readme.markdown

 * Google Analytics AB Testing Management based on URIs

 ## Changelog
+* 6.2.1 Cleaup and bug fix, no more duplicate errors. new is_nocache boolean for SeoRedirects.
 * 6.2.0 Added SeoABTesting, update your Config/seo.php file
 * 6.1.0 Added special case 200 Status Code to return noindex for easier and low bandwidth url killing than 410
 * 6.0.0 Updated for CakePHP 2.0